Skip to content

 The Student Wellbeing Service offers a wide range of support services to help you during your time at university.
 These include free and confidential one-on-one appointments with trained counsellors, mental health-focused workshops, and support from the Disability and Mental Health Service who can help you with any practical adjusments.
 You can book a 30-minute Wellbeing Appointment to discuss what sort of support you are looking for, and identify what the SWS can do for you, or you can book an appointment directly with a Disability or Mental Health Adviser.
 You can also participate in the Peer Support Scheme, where you will be matched with a trained student volunteer.

-Disability and Wellbeing Service (DWS)
+Disability and Mental Health Service

 Student Wellbeing Services